<img alt="" src="https://secure.leadforensics.com/147099.png" style="display:none;">

 PTMEG grades are compliant with EU Regulation 10/2011.
 The monomer, Tetrahydrofuran (FCM substance No: 246, Ref No: 25150, CAS 109-99-9), is listed in Annex I with the following restriction: SML = 0.6 mg/kg

-We believe, based on our quality assurance systems, quality control systems, and documentation management, that our PTMEG grades meet the criteria set out in EC Regulation No: 202.
+Based on our quality assurance systems, quality control systems, and documentation management, we are confident our PTMEG grades meet and exceed the criteria set out in EC Regulation No: 202.

 5. A Broad Spectrum of Application Arenas